-Net unrealized gains related to investment securities were \$190.5 million at December 31, 2020, compared to net unrealized gains of \$52.3 million at December 31, 2019.
-These net unrealized gains, which stem primarily from changes in interest rates, for 2020 and 2019 are reflected in Accumulated Other Comprehensive Income (AOCI) in the Financial Statements.
+Net unrealized gains related to investment securities were \$22.0 million at December 31, 2021, compared to net unrealized gains of \$190.5 million at December 31, 2020.
+These net unrealized gains, which stem primarily from changes in interest rates, for 2021 and 2020 are reflected in Accumulated Other Comprehensive Income (AOCI) in the Financial Statements.

 The Bank performs periodic credit reviews, including other-than-temporary impairment analyses, on its entire investment securities portfolio.
-Based on the results of all analyses, the Bank did not recognize any other-than-temporary credit related impairment during the year ended December 31, 2020.
-See Noninterest Income section below; Note 2, Summary of Significant Accounting Policies; and Note 4, Investments, in the Notes to the Financial Statements for further information.
+Based on the results of all analyses, the Bank did not recognize any other-than-temporary credit related impairment during the year ended December 31, 2021.
+See Note 2, Summary of Significant Accounting Policies and Note 4, Investments, in the Notes to the Financial Statements for further information.